Peippo1/marketing-analytics-pipeline/README.md

 ## 🔐 Configuration

-- Secrets and environment credentials are stored in `.streamlit/secrets.toml` (excluded from Git).
+- Secrets and environment credentials are stored in `.streamlit/secrets.toml` for Streamlit Cloud and a `.env` file for local development (both excluded from Git).
 - This file is **not tracked** for security purposes and should be created manually:

   ```